 Note for all A-D converters: Modern Macs lack built-in serial ports, so you'll need a USB to serial converter and driver software.
 The units made by Keyspan (now, TrippLite), specifically the USA-19HS, function reliably with LabHelper.
 Other brands have not worked well, or at all.

-serial device sends a periodically updated stream
+serial device (or serial stream, if you prefer) sends a periodically updated stream

 of text-format data consisting of numeric variables (delimited by